scientific-python/learn.scientific-python.org/content/contributors/choosing-a-project.md

 contribute to"?
 Some people end up contributing to many different projects, while others tend to focus their effort on a single project.
-Ultimately, the most important factors in this decision are your own personal goals and interests!
+And while projects in the ecosystem have a lot in common, each has it's own community---so there may be differences in culture, style, and decision-making processes.
-The projects in the ecosystem have a lot in common; however, it is important to recognize that each project has it's own community, so there may be differences in the overall goals and decision-making processes for each project.
+Ultimately, which projects you contribute to will depend a lot on your own personal interests and goals.

 ## Understanding the project